 Solar Panel Installation

-After mounting, we took great care to seal everything up with special sealant to ensure there would not be any leaks into our motorhome.
-It’s a specially formulated neutral cure sealant designed to seal joints when installing roof vents, air conditioning units, skylights, satellite antennas and anything else that we may install on our RV roof.
+Heng’s is a specially formulated neutral cure sealant designed to seal joints when installing roof vents, air conditioning units, skylights, satellite antennas and anything else that we may install on our RV roof.

 Solar Charge Controller

 The brain child of our Winnebago View solar upgrades is a Victron 150/35 MPPT BlueSolar Charge Controller that replaced a ridiculously outdated and under-performing factory-installed solar charger.